10 High-Conviction Purchases by Our Ultimate Stock-Pickers

 While the managers at Columbia Dividend Income were fairly brief in their rationale for selling Heinz, simply noting that the company had "agreed to be acquired by Warren Buffet and 3G Capital for $72.50 per share and, therefore, its upside is limited," Bill Nygren and Kevin Grant noted the following about their sale of Heinz (which included a link to commentary they had published on Heinz after the sale was announced):

 We eliminated two holdings during the quarter: Viacom and Heinz.
 Viacom's stock reached our sell target despite ratings for its main cable channels that continue to disappoint.
 Heinz announced its acquisition, and because the stock price immediately matched the proposed acquisition price, we sold all of our shares.
 We are very pleased with the performance of Heinz management over the many years we owned the stock.
 For a more complete discussion, read the Heinz piece we posted on our website during the quarter.

 If you're interested in receiving e-mail alerts about upcoming articles from The Ultimate Stock-Pickers Team, please sign up here.

-Disclosure: Greggory Warren has ownership interests in the shares of the following securities mentioned above: Philip Morris International and Mondelez International.
+Disclosure: Greggory Warren has no ownership interests in the shares of any of the securities mentioned above.
 It should also be noted that Morningstar's Institutional Equity Research Service offers research and analyst access to institutional asset managers.
 Through this service, Morningstar may have a business relationship with fund companies discussed in this report.
 Our business relationships in no way influence the funds or stocks discussed here.

-The Morningstar Ultimate Stock-Pickers Team has a position in the following securities mentioned above: PM, MDLZ.
-Find out about Morningstar’s editorial policies.
+The Morningstar Ultimate Stock-Pickers Team does not own (actual or beneficial) shares in any of the securities mentioned above.
+Find out about Morningstar’s